Dhayanshariff/MongoDB-Tasks/README.md

 # MongoDB-Tasks
-Consists of MongoDB assignment tasks
+Consists of 2 assignment tasks to practice Mongodb operations with python (Pymongo)